david-slimp/AlienInvaders/PRD.md

 ## 🧭 1.
 Project Overview

-**AlienInvaders** is a web-based arcade shooter inspired by _Space Invaders_ and enhanced with modern browser features.
+**AlienInvaders** is a web-based arcade shooter inspired by _Space Invaders_ and _Galaxian_, and enhanced with modern browser features.
 The player defends Earth by shooting descending alien formations while protecting shield structures.
 The game emphasizes score-chasing, strategic timing, and progressive difficulty.

 ---